How to back up your website and Database via CPanel

 Backup your files

 - Clicking the Home Directory button will back up (download) all the individual files that make up your website and CMS.
 These files also include all the images, PDF's etc that you have uploaded to the site via the CMS.
-To backup the Home Directory simply click on the Home Directory button.
+To backup the Home Directory, simply click on the Home Directory button.
 This file is normally quite large, so be patient.
-Save the file to a safe and retrievable place on your computer.
+Save the file to a safe and retrievable location on your computer.

 - Under 'MySQL Databases' you will see links to the database/s used with your website.
 To backup (download) a database click on a link and save the file to a safe and retrievable place on your computer.
 This file is normally fairly small.